-Throughout the year we hold theme weeks such as The Olympics or World Cup where children participate in a wide range of activities and have a ‘taster’ session of a sport or activity that otherwise they may never have tried.
-We also offered extra opportunities for sporting activities such as ten pin bowling and watersports as rewards for 100% attendance, behaviour incentives and as part of trip week for Year 6.
+Throughout the year we hold theme weeks such as The Olympics or World Cup where children participate in a wide range of activities and have a ‘taster’ session of sports that otherwise they may never try.

 During our residential visits, children are given opportunity to participate in many different activities which may include orienteering, assault course, kayaking, sailing, wind surfing and climbing.

 In the summer term we also hold our annual Sports Day in which we encourage participation of all children and organise competitive races for our more sporting youngsters.